-While we have tried to cover most of these in the form of FAQs on our site, we still thought, we will pick up the most common thoughts and solar myths, that get peddled around as truth but in reality, aren’t.
+While we have tried to cover most of these in the form of FAQs on our site, we still thought, we will pick up the most common thoughts and facts about the solar system, that get peddled around as truth but in reality, aren’t.

 We plan to do this in a series format, what you see here are five popular myths around solar busted, we will follow this up with another set, and so on.